sneakerhax/TTPs/2.Initial_Access/Passwords/Postman_workspace_secret_scanning.md

 https://www.postman.com/search?q=<search_term>&scope=all&type=workspace
 ```

 Add the search term to the query and paste it into a browser.
-Use the below reference to discovery the Workspace ID.
+Use the reference "How to find the ID of an element in Postman" to discover the Workspace ID.

 ## Using Trufflehog to search public Postman workspaces for secrets